Santa Tell Me: Promotion and release

 Grande used the hashtag #10DaysTilSantaTellMe on Twitter to initiate the 10-day countdown of the song's release.
 She also performed the song for the first time on November 18, 2014, at the 2014 A Very Grammy Christmas concert in the Shrine Auditorium in Los Angeles, CA. On November 18, Republic Records released the cover art of the song, which depicts a simple light pink background with "Santa Tell Me" written in the middle in golden script.
 On November 21, Republic Records also released a 15-second snippet of "Santa Tell Me" through their Instagram page; the preview contained part of the chorus.
 Grande tweeted the last hashtag on November 23, #SantaTellMeTonight.
 She also posted the iTunes link of the song, which was then available for pre-order.

 "Santa Tell Me" was released at midnight on November 24 on iTunes.
 The audio was also uploaded to Grande's official YouTube channel, ArianaGrandeVevo on November 24.
 Shortly after its release, the lyric video was uploaded to Vevo on November 26.
 It contains various photos of Grande from her childhood during Christmas.

 Composition

-"Santa Tell Me" is a Christmas song with influences of pop and R&B. It is written in the key of G major.
+"Santa Tell Me" is a Christmas song with influences of pop and R&B. It is written in the key of G major, with a moderate tempo of 96 beats per minute in common time.
 Grande's vocals range from the low note of B3 to the high note of A5.
 Lyrically, the song features the protagonist asking Santa Claus to tell her if her new lover "really cares", and whether he will leave her like men in her past have.

+Songwriters Savan Kotecha and ILYA wanted to write a Christmas song and the idea for "Santa Tell Me" came to Kotecha when he was taking a shower.
+In an interview with Songwriting Magazine, he said, "I was in the shower in LA and it just came into my head.
+I have the voice note somewhere.
+I just stepped out of the shower, got water all over the phone and I recorded it."
+The pair then swapped ideas before Grande came in and helped finish the song.